leMaur/template-laravel9/README.md

 # Laravel 9 Template

-> 🚧 Keep in mind that Laravel 9 is not released yet!

 Are you frustrated to start a new project and having to install and configure Pest, Dusk, Phpstan, Php-cs-fixer, etc...?
 Me, too!
 This is why I created this template repo.